Uchechukwu10/Fyyur/README.md

 - [**Portfolio**](https://github.com/Uchechukwu10/Personal-Portfolio)

 ### About the Project
-Fyyur is a web application built with Python(Flask) and uses PostgreSQL for database management.
+Fyyur is a web application built with Python(Flask) and PostgreSQL for database management.
 It is a platform that helps artistes find venues to perform and help venues find performing artistes.

 ### Implemented Features
 - Find artistes and venues